There are creative ways to get to this bucket list destination cheaper than you think

+A traveler works his way down the gangway and onto the Zodiac boat below.
 The roller coaster-esque ride was over far too quickly.
-As we landed on the beach of a small island in Antarctica and stepped out into surprisingly clear water, I reflected on the fact that there is something undeniably sexy about traveling to the “seventh” continent.
+As we landed on the beach of a small island in Antarctica and stepped out into the surprisingly clear water, I reflected on the fact that there is something undeniably sexy about traveling to the “seventh” continent.
 Perhaps it’s the fact that it’s always seemed nearly unattainable.
 Not to mention the fact that chances are pretty high that after returning from a trip to the far South, you’ll be the only one with seventh-continent bragging rights at most cocktail parties.

 The Lure of Little Voices

 Perhaps legendary Antarctic explorer Sir Ernest Shackelton explained the magic best: “Some are actuated simply by a love of adventure, some have the keen thirst for scientific knowledge, and others again are drawn away from the trodden paths by the ‘lure of little voices,’ the mysterious fascination of the unknown.”